Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 12, 2025

 Step 2: Complete Supervised Work Experience Hours

-One of the most important parts of becoming an ADC in Idaho is learning how to use what you learn in class to help real people.
+One of the essential parts of becoming an ADC in Idaho is learning how to use what you learn in class to help real people.
 Over the course of 4,000 supervised work experience hours, you’ll do just that.

 To add structure to this step of the process, the IBADCC requires ADC applicants to spend their 4,000 hours working on the 12 core functions of substance use disorder counselors: